teddav/halo2-soundness-bugs/README.md

 hash(a) = a + a
 ```

-Among other things, this Merkle tree lacks collision resistance.
+Among other things, this hash function lacks collision resistance.
 Notice that hash(3, 7) == hash(4, 6), meaning two different pairs of values produce the same hash.
 This could allow an attacker to manipulate the tree by swapping values while maintaining a valid proof.
 In a secure design, the hash function should ensure that different inputs always produce distinct outputs.

 This makes it easier to experiment with constraints and understand the underlying logic, hence the name _Merkle NoHash_ circuit! 😁